Special Needs Scouts

 Here are some documents that will help a leader:

-Special Needs Awareness Training for Cub Scouts, Scouts BSA, Leaders/Parents is scheduled for April 6, 2019 at Camp Warren Levis.
+Special Needs Awareness Training for Cub Scouts, Scouts BSA, Leaders/Parents is scheduled for November 2, 2019 at Beaumont Scout Reservation and April 4, 2020 at Camp Warren Levis.
 This is a new training to help youth and families to have more awareness of special needs Scouts.

 Sign Up Today: Special Needs Awareness Training!